 Difference Between Assessed Value vs Market Value

 The following article provides an outline for Assessed Value vs Market Value.
-The assessed value of a property is the value assigned by a Municipal Corporation of the district to personal property or any form of owned real estate.
-This is done solely for the purpose of property tax collection by these government bodies, after comparing it against similar residences or property.
+A Municipal Corporation of the district assigns a property’s assessed value to personal property or any form of owned real estate.
+These government bodies compare it against similar residences or properties solely for property tax collection.
 This tax collection procedure is an important factor in the issue of municipal bonds.
-Since a large portion of the revenue earned still remains from the property taxes for the municipal bodies, the quality of the bond issue is directly proportionate to the ratio of assessed value and net debt of the corporation.
+Since a large portion of the revenue earned remains from the municipal bodies’ property taxes, the quality of the bond issue is directly proportionate to the ratio of assessed value and net debt of the corporation.

 Below is the top 5 difference between Assessed Value vs Market Value: